iamkirankumaryadav/Library/Data Science/Cross Validation.md

 <h3 name='skfold'> 3.
 Stratified K Fold Cross Validation</h3>

+- A variation of K fold cross validation that ensures folds have the same proportion of samples for each class.
 - Data is divided into `K` subsets.
 - Each subset has **equal proportion** samples of each **target class labels**.
 - Models get **equally** distributed target class labels for **training**.